-When you are on the hunt for a new Production Team Leader role, it is essential to firstly check out a top-notch Production Team Leader resume sample.
-You want to make sure your resume stands out from the rest by being both informative and interesting to read without overwhelming the recruiter or hiring manager with irrelevant information.
+You want to make sure your resume stands out from the rest by being both informative and interesting to read, without overwhelming the recruiter or hiring manager with irrelevant information.
+Before we start with our resume guide, we recommend first taking a look at our Production team leader resume examples to get inspired!

 What to Highlight

-Regardless of your career tenure in production supervision and team leading, there are a few vital things that employers and recruiters need to know about you as to ensure that you are the right fit for their team.
+Regardless of your career tenure in production supervision and team-leading, there are a few vital things that employers and recruiters need to know about you to ensure that you are the right fit for their team.

 The first aspect to highlight is the types of projects you have overseen.
 Examples would be for instance construction projects, maintenance projections, quality projects, assembly projections or commissioning projects to name but a few.
 These projects will differ depending on the environment you have worked in, whether in a plant or factory, in the outdoors or even underground.
 The types of projects you have worked on needs to be included both in the summary at the top of your resume, as well as within each position description.